 But the climate crisis is forcing those vital industries to reimagine their future.
 Recent ground-breaking legal rulings and shareholder revolts have revealed a commercial threat even greater than disrupting a business model: not disrupting it fast enough.

-Thousands of companies have joined the UN's Race to Zero to align their entire value chain with achieving net zero by 2050 because it’s a future-proof strategy, and because no company can do this alone.
+Thousands of companies have joined the UN's Race to Zero to align their entire value chain with achieving net zero by 2050 and decarbonize heavy industry because it’s a future-proof strategy and because no company can do this alone.
 We are on the cusp of the most significant opportunity business has or will see for generations.
 We need to work across value chains to ensure technology contributes to the shape of the global economy for the next century.
 To play its part, Rolls-Royce has committed three-quarters of our R&D spend to net-zero innovation to decarbonize transport, energy and the built environment.

 Global aviation, amongst the sectors that suffered huge losses from the pandemic, needs a shot in the arm.
 It’s why next month Rolls-Royce will showcase the possibilities for technology, attempting to break the world speed record with the fastest all-electric plane.

-As we work on economic recovery, the commercial imperative for prioritising net zero is even stronger.
-We know that protecting the climate will safeguard health and livelihoods, and so placing that objective at the core of strategy is exactly how businesses will attract the necessary talent to deliver innovation and growth in a low-carbon world.
+As we work on economic recovery, the commercial imperative for prioritising net zero and to decarbonize heavy industry is even stronger.
+We know that protecting the climate will safeguard health and livelihoods, and so placing that objective at the core of the strategy is exactly how businesses will attract the necessary talent to deliver innovation and growth in a low-carbon world.

 Technology is only one part of the equation.
 Policy is the other.
 We need innovation in both.
 To assist and accelerate industrialists as they deliver on their net-zero strategies, five things need to change.